sarsamurmu/reboost/docs/recipes.md

 `tsc --noEmit` (if you want `tsc` to watch for changes, use the command `tsc --noEmit -w`).

 ## TSX
-TSX is enabled for files with `.tsx` extension.
+TSX transformation is enabled for files with `.tsx` extension.
 If you want to enable TSX for every TS file then adjust your configuration to match this
 ```js
 const {
   start,